pannxe/miavisc/README.md

 This project is inspired by

-To any professors out there, for the love of capybara and all is that holy in the world, **PLEASE PROVIDE PDF OF YOUR LECTURE VIDEO**.
+To any professors out there, for the love of capybara and all is that holy in the world, **PLEASE PROVIDE PDF OF YOUR LECTURE VIDEO** 🔥🔥

 ## Dependencies
 - Python 3.10 or newer